alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/execute-custom-code-during-tfs-build.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-As for the previous post, Iâ€™m asking to tweet a message to my twitter account when test phase fails during the build, I made a test fails, commit everything and after integration machine finished to build I can see this in my twitterDesk
+As for the previous post, I'm asking to tweet a message to my twitter account when test phase fails during the build, I made a test fails, commit everything and after integration machine finished to build I can see this in my twitterDesk

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image-thumb7.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/07/image7.png)